PxPatel/Glimpse/README.md

 Perfect for debugging complex applications, performance analysis, and understanding code flow in production systems.

 **Key Benefits:**

 - 🚀 **Zero-code tracing** - Just run `tracer.run()` and see everything
 - 🎯 **Smart filtering** - Only trace what matters with flexible policies
-- 📊 **Multiple backends** - Store traces in JSON, SQLite, MongoDB, or build your own
+- 📊 **Multiple backends** - Store traces in JSON, JSONL, SQLite, or build your own
 - ⚡ **Performance optimized** - Minimal overhead, designed for production use
 - 🔧 **Developer friendly** - Simple setup, clear output, easy integration